cbaur/vagrant-lamp-bootstrap/README.md

 ### How to use ?

 Put `Vagrantfile` and `bootstrap.sh` inside a folder and do a `vagrant up` on the command line.
-This box uses Ubuntu 14.04 LTS "Trustry Thar" 64bit, so if you don't have the basic box already, do a `vagrant box add ubuntu/trusty64` before.
+This box uses Ubuntu 16.04 LTS "Xenial Xerus" 64bit, so if you don't have the basic box already, do a `vagrant box add ubuntu/xenial64` before.

 ### Why ?